 Port Louis Travel Information

 Tipping in Mauritius is discretionary.
-However, some extra money paid for services, such as a taxi ride, waitering or cleaning is appreciated.
-In the hotels travellers can add around 5% of their incidental expenses when paying the bill on departure, if service has been good.
+However, some extra money paid for services, such as a taxi ride, waitering or cleaning, is appreciated.
+In the hotels travellers can add around five percent of their incidental expenses when paying the bill on departure, if service has been good.
 Government tax is added to all hotel and restaurant bills and this is included in the basic price.
-However, all incidental hotel expenses will incur a 12% tax, which is generally included in the price quoted.
+However, all incidental hotel expenses will incur tax, which is generally included in the price quoted.

 The international access code for Mauritius is +230.
-The outgoing code is 00 followed by the relevant country code (e.g. 001 for the United States).
-City/area codes are not required.
-The whole island is covered by the mobile network; the local mobile phone operators use GSM networks, which are compatible with most international operators.
+The whole island is covered by the mobile network; the local mobile phone operators use GSM and 3G networks, which are compatible with most international operators.
 Handsets and SIM cards can be hired at the airport.
-Internet cafes are widely available.
+Internet cafés are widely available.

 Become our Port Louis Travel Expert